EPA Superfund Sites: An Overview on Hazards and the ProcessRSS

 Emma Schultz, M.S. | Scientific Contributor

-Do you know where your nearest Superfund site is?
-Chances are there is one close by, given that one out of every six Americans lives within three miles of an EPA-designated major hazardous waste site.
+Do you know where your nearest EPA Superfund Site is?
+Chances are there is one close by, given that one out of every five Americans lives within three miles of an EPA-designated major hazardous waste site.
 There are two sites located within four miles of my childhood home, in an idyllic and quiet suburb of St. Paul, Minnesota.
 I now live within the same distance of five sites -- and I had no clue.

 Superfund Sites - Environmental Hazards